-How are learners provided with multiple and varied opportunities over time to demonstrate their learning?

-How do learners receive consistent, systematic, specific, and timely corrective feedback on their work?

-What opportunities and time do learners have to revise and improve their work?

-How are learners provided with teacher feedback as well as peer feedback and Self-Reflection to guide next steps in learning?

-Is there a separate grading/reporting and feedback system for work habits and academic skills/academic knowledge and transferable skills/dispositions?
+- How are learners provided with multiple and varied opportunities over time to demonstrate their learning? - How do learners receive consistent, systematic, specific, and timely corrective feedback on their work? - What opportunities and time do learners have to revise and improve their work? - How are learners provided with teacher feedback as well as peer feedback and Self-Reflection to guide next steps in learning? - Is there a separate grading/reporting and feedback system for work habits and academic skills/academic knowledge and transferable skills/dispositions? - In what other ways does the school align to this Principle?

-retake or reassessment policies examples of learners receiving consistent, systematic, specific, and timely corrective feedback on work student work that demonstrates opportunities for learners to revise based on feedback school-wide, department, and classroom grading policies student grade report(s) or the feedback system for work habits and academic skills other examples/evidence that demonstrate the school's alignment to this Principle
+retake or reassessment policies

+examples of learners receiving consistent, systematic, specific, and timely corrective feedback on work student work that demonstrates opportunities for learners to revise based on feedback school-wide, department, and classroom grading policies student grade report(s) or the feedback system for work habits and academic skills other examples/evidence that demonstrate the school's alignment to this Principle